HoussemDellai/terraform-course/121_appservice_domain/Readme.md

 # Azure App Service Domain in Terraform

+## News

+This is now available as Terraform module on Terraform Registry: https://registry.terraform.io/modules/HoussemDellai/appservice-domain/azapi/

 ## Problem

 You can create a custom domain name in Azure using App Service Domain service.